Skip to main content

 • Thus, Bob knows that this is a Trash Finesse or Trash Bluff.
 He blind-plays his Finesse Position card.
 It is a red 2 and it successfully plays.

-• Thus, Cathy knows that this is an Unnecessary Trash Finesse, so she marks her slot 5 card as being Chop Moved.
+• She also knows that all Trash Finesses are unnecessary, so she marks her slot 5 card as being Chop Moved.

 Example 2 - An Unnecessary Unknown Trash Discharge (with a Chop Move)